The Gold Standard: CLI Design Principles for Production Systems

 • Global --format flag supporting json, yaml, text

-• Consistency across commands—if list outputs JSON, create must also return structured data
+• Consistency across commands.
+If list outputs JSON, create must return structured data too

 • In headless mode, consider defaulting to JSON rather than tables